 Of the total energy consumed in the U.S., 30% is used to generate electricity, which represents an important fraction of your environmental footprint.
 Consider researching clean energy supply options and doing your part to reduce energy usage at home.

-- The energy used in the average house is responsible for twice as many greenhouse gas emissions as the average car.
+Insulate and Upgrade: The energy used in the average house is responsible for twice as many greenhouse gas emissions as the average car.
 One of the biggest sources of this energy usage is heating and cooling.
-Take steps to insulate and air-seal your home as much as possible.
-Also, replace older equipment and appliances with Energy Star qualified options.
-Energy Star products have met strict standards for energy efficiency without sacrificing performance and will save you at least 30% on energy costs while using significantly less natural resources.
+Take steps to insulate and air-seal your apartment as much as possible.
+You may have to pester your landlord to renovate your building.

-In honor of World Water Day on March 22, make it your goal to consume less water.
-Energy Star appliances will help with water saving, but another one other great way to make a big impact is installed a WaterSense labeled showerhead, which can save more than 2,300 gallons of water per year for the average household and simultaneously reduce energy demands on water heaters.
+Change Your Showerhead: Energy Star appliances will help with water saving, but another one other great way to make a big impact is installed a WaterSense labeled showerhead, which can save more than 2,300 gallons of water per year for the average household and simultaneously reduce energy demands on water heaters.

 Waste Not, Want Not